KRC00112/taskflow/README.md

 }
 ```

-The worker picks up the job and updates the status: `pending → processing → done`.
+The worker picks up the job and updates the status: `pending → processing (wait 10 secs) → done`.

 ## CI/CD Pipeline